 There are numerous more ideas, techniques, and low-cost products you may employ at home to assist your child with focus.
 Discover several varieties of fidgets, including ones you can build yourself.
 To assist your child with reading, writing, and math assignments, use free graphic organizers.
 Learn how to divide down writing assignments so that you can focus on them more easily.

-Having difficulty focusing or with any other ability can have a negative impact on a child’s self-esteem.
-To help your child focus, praise his or her efforts.
-Make note of even little improvements.
-Also, let your child know that his or her concentration skills can improve.
+Having difficulties concentrating or with any other ability can have a detrimental effect on a child’s sense of self-worth and self-confidence.
+Encourage your child to concentrate by praising his or her achievements.
+Make a note of any improvements, no matter how insignificant.
+Also, let your child know that his or her ability to concentrate can be improved with practice.

 Remember to talk about your child’s strengths as well as his or her faults with your family.
 Celebrate both significant and minor accomplishments in your target area.
 The understanding that children have of their own abilities allows them to develop confidence and remain motivated when times are difficult.